sendx/sendx-api-java/README.md

-# SendX Java Client
+# JAVA SendX API

 **NOTE:** All API calls contain 2 parameters - 'api_key' and 'team_id'.
 These can be inferred from your settings page 'https://app.sendx.io/setting' under the sections 'Api Key' and 'Team Id' respectively.

-SendX REST API has two methods:
+SendX API has two methods:

 * [Identify](#identify_api)
 * [Track](#track_api)